dfds/rolemapper-service/README.md

 | KUBERNETES_SERVICE_KAFKA_GROUP_ID | Id of the consumer group that the application will join.
 Only a single consumer in a group will read a message.
 | KUBERNETES_SERVICE_KAFKA_SASL_PASSWORD | Kafka Simple Authentication and Security Layer password
 | KUBERNETES_SERVICE_KAFKA_SASL_USERNAME |  Kafka Simple Authentication and Security Layer username

+## Deployment prerequisites

+With the change to scoped Kubernetes service connections during deploment, certain manifests have been moved out of the *k8s* directory and moved to the *k8s_initial* directory.

+The manifests within *k8s_initial* will have to be run manually or with a different service connection due to elevated rights.